 How to make frozen yogurt more creamy?

 • Use whole milk Greek yogurt and add cream if you like.
 Not only do I love the rich and tangy flavor of Greek yogurt, but it is also far thicker in consistency.
 Greek yogurt is known as concentrated or strained yogurt where whey and other liquids have been eliminated, which makes a better, creamier base for fro-yo.
 You also have the option to add a little heavy creamy.
-And if you really want the thickest, creamiest result, you might even swap the Greek yogurt for labneh, which is extra strained yogurt (I'm totally doing this next time!)
+And if you really want the thickest, creamiest result, you might even swap the Greek yogurt for labneh, which is extra strained yogurt (I’m totally doing this next time!).
+If you’re looking for a dairy-free summer treat, try our Lemon Sorbet.

 • Use a little corn syrup.
 I say corn syrup is optional here, but a little bit of it can help the texture of your strawberry frozen. yogurt by preventing the formation of large ice crystals while the mix freezes.